daveredfern/daveredfern/content/supports.md

 **[Farm Animal Sanctuary](https://www.thefarmanimalsanctuary.co.uk/)** cares for hundreds of animals who have been saved from slaughter or poorly treated.
 I help support them by sponsoring their animals and visiting their open days.

+**[Viva!](https://viva.org.uk/)** is a UK vegan charity that specializes in undercover investigations and high-profile animal campaigns.
+I donate to them using [Amazon Smile](https://smile.amazon.co.uk).

 **[Bulb Carbon Offsetting](https://bulb.co.uk/carbon-calculator/)** allows me to offset my impact on the planet.
 I’m currently offsetting my footprint of 5 tonnes.
 They use the money to protect the Gola rainforest in Sierra Leone, provide clean cookstoves in Ghana and Kenya, and support wind and solar power in India.

 ## Independent companies